HumzahChoudry/HumzahChoudry.github.io/_posts/2017-08-14-oklahoma-at-it-again.markdown

 As a native Oklahoman, we know this story all too well.
 An Oklahoma man has been arrested in connection with a plot to blow up a FirstBanc in downtown OKC.

-> *italicized text* "Jerry Drake Varnell, 23, allegedly attempted to bomb a bank with a device similar to the one responsible the April 19, 1995 bombing of the Alfred P. Murrah building, but an undercover FBI agent stood between him and his plans, authorities said.
+>"Jerry Drake Varnell, 23, allegedly attempted to bomb a bank with a device similar to the one responsible the April 19, 1995 bombing of the Alfred P. Murrah building, but an undercover FBI agent stood between him and his plans, authorities said.
 >Varnell was arrested in the early morning hours Monday by the FBI, the Joint Terrorism Task Force and other law enforcement officers after the alleged attempt to blow up the building failed.
 >The efforts of the FBI agent led Varnell to build a vehicle-based bomb that ended up being inert.
 The bomb failed to detonate when he dialed the number to explode it in front of the BancFirst building.
 >The public was not in danger, authorities said." - News Channel 10 Oklahoma